ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Connecting with MobaXterm (for users connecting from Windows machines)
 ------------------------------------------------------------------------

 You can install `MobaXterm <https://mobaxterm.mobatek.net/>`_ on your workstation and use it to connect to Nightingale node using SSH.
 MobaXterm enables an SSH connection and provides other useful utilities you can use when communicating with a cluster, such as file transfer and editing.

 Follow the steps below to install MobaXterm and connect to Nightingale.
-(Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
-The difference involves adding the SSH connection to the secure bastion node.
-How to do this is described in Step 6 and 7.)
+Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
+The difference involves adding the SSH connection to the secure bastion node; this is described in Steps 5 and 6.

 One-time setup
 ~~~~~~~~~~~~~~~

 This section is the one-time setup on your Windows machine so that it can connect to Nightingale.

-**Step 1.** `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.
+#. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.

    You can install either the Portable or Installer edition of MobaXterm.
-You will need to have admin privileges to install the Installer edition.
-The Portable edition does not require admin privileges and to use it just extract the downloaded zip file and click mobaxterm.exe.
+You'll need to have admin privileges to install the Installer edition.
+   The Portable edition does not require admin privileges, to use it just extract the downloaded zip file and click mobaxterm.exe.

-**Step 2.** Launch the MobaXterm application and click the 'Session' button in the upper left of the window to start an SSH session.
+#.
+Launch the MobaXterm application and click the "Session" button in the upper left of the window to start an SSH session.

    ..  image:: images/accessing/ng_mxt_session_button.gif
        :alt: MobaXterm initial window with Session button circled.
+       :width: 200

-**Step 3.** Select 'SSH' from the session types displayed and click the 'OK' button.
+#.
+Select 'SSH' from the session types displayed and click the "OK" button.

    ..  image:: images/accessing/XC_01_select_ssh.png
        :alt: MobaXterm Session window with SSH button circled.
+       :width: 600

-**Step 4.** You will now see an area titled 'Basic SSH Settings.'
+   You'll now see an area titled 'Basic SSH Settings.'

    ..  image:: images/accessing/XC_specify_host_username.png
        :alt: MobaXterm Session window with Basic SSH Settings area displayed.
+       :width: 600

-**Step 5.** In the remote host text box, enter the name of the login node you want to access (either a general access or interactive node).
+#.
+In the remote host text box, enter the name of the login node you want to access (either a general access or interactive node).
 Then check the box 'Specify username' and enter your NCSA Identity username as shown in the following example.

    ..  image:: images/accessing/XC_specify_host_username2.png
-  :alt: MobaXterm Session window with Basic SSH Settings filled-in.
+       :alt: MobaXterm Session window with Basic SSH Settings filled in.
+       :width: 600

-**Step 6.** Next, click the "Network settings" tab and then click the "SSH gateway (jump host)" button.
+#.
+Click the 'Network settings' tab and then click the "SSH gateway (jump host)" button.

    ..  image:: images/accessing/XC_network_settings.png
        :alt: MobaXterm Session window with showing Network settings tab clicked and SSH gateway jump host button displayed.
+       :width: 600

-**Step 7.** In the configuration window displayed, enter
-"ngale-bastion-1.ncsa.illinois.edu" in the "Gateway host" box and your NCSA username in the "Username" box.
-Then click the 'OK' button.
-(You may see a warning message saying that your remote host identification has changed.
-Go ahead and click the Yes button to continue.)
+#.
+In the configuration window displayed, enter "ngale-bastion-1.ncsa.illinois.edu" in the 'Gateway host' box and your NCSA username in the 'Username' box.
+Then click the "OK" button.
+You may see a warning message saying that your remote host identification has changed; click the "Yes" button to continue.

    ..  image:: images/accessing/XC_jump_host_filled_in.png
-  :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled-in.
+       :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled in.
+       :width: 800

-**Step 8.** You should now be back in the Session settings window.
-Click the 'OK' button to initiate your SSH connection.
-A terminal window will be displayed asking for your password.
-Enter your password and press return.
+#.
+You should now be back in the Session settings window.
+Click the "OK" button to initiate your SSH connection.
+A terminal window will be displayed asking for your password; enter your password and hit **enter**.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the above steps are complete, here's what you do each time you want to log into Nightingale to work.
+Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

+#.
 Open up MobaXterm.
-In the left bar, there's a list of "user sessions".
+In the left bar, there is a list of 'user sessions'.
 Each one is a node that you configured above for logging in.
 Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select "execute".

+#.
 A window will pop up, asking for your password.
 This is your NCSA password.
-As you type it, you will see a row of "*********".
-Hit enter or click "OK".
+As you type it, you'll see a row of "*********".
+Hit **enter** or click "OK".

+#.
 A second window will pop up asking for your 2FA code.
 Open your Duo app, click on the "NCSA" entry (not the "University of Illinois" entry) and type the 6-digit code you see into the window.
-As the password above, you will see it as ******.
+As with the password above, you'll see it as ******.

-Then the screen will bring up a black window but without a prompt.
+#.
+The screen will bring up a black window but without a prompt.
 You may need to wait 30 seconds or a minute here.
 Then it will ask you for your password.
-You will type your NCSA password again.  **It will not echo the characters back; you must type it blind**.
+You'll type your NCSA password again.
+You **won't see your characters** echoed back to the screen; just type it blindly.

-Then you should have a prompt at the bottom, and a file window on the left showing your directories on Nightingale, and you're ready to work.
+#.
+You should have a prompt at the bottom, and a file window on the left showing your directories on Nightingale, and you are ready to work.

 Account Administration
 ------------------------

 On Nightingale there is an approval process for adding users to the system.
-To start the process, contact `help@ncsa.illinois.edu <mailto:help@ncsa.illinois.edu>`_.
+To start the process, submit a ticket (:ref:`help`).

 Other account and project administration tasks, such as resetting your password, are managed by the NCSA Identity and Group Management tools.
-Please see the `NCSA Allocation and Account Management documentation page <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ for more information.
+See the `NCSA Allocation and Account Management documentation page <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ for more information.